Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 Your Price is a Statement

-Your pricing strategy is a direct reflection of the confidence you have in your work.
-By using these psychological principles, you can create a structure that not only maximizes your revenue but also reinforces the immense value you provide.
+Your pricing strategy reflects the confidence you have in your work.
+By using these principles from the psychology of pricing, you can create a structure that not only maximizes your revenue but also reinforces the immense value you provide.

 And remember, the platform you use matters.
 On Postion, our industry-leading 5% fee means more of that thoughtfully-chosen price ends up where it belongs: in your pocket.